 Efthymios Papageorgiou

-My main passion lies in understanding and controlling large-scale computing systems.
+My main passion lies in modeling and controlling large-scale computing systems.
 I enjoy exploring both traditional control techniques and modern approaches like reinforcement learning.
 What excites me most is the challenge of setting a clear goal, whether it’s improving performance, reducing costs, or meeting service-level objectives, and then finding a way to achieve it.
 My master’s thesis is closely related to these topics and you can find it here.

 Feel free to reach out.